Cheesecake Factory Fettuccine Alfredo Recipe

 1 pound of Fettuccine Pasta: Use dry pasta from a box.
 It has more starch than fresh pasta, which helps the sauce stick.
 Good quality pasta keeps its shape and doesn’t get mushy.
 You can choose any brand that feels firm in the box.

-1 pound of Unsalted Butter: European-style butter has more fat and less water.
+½ cup unsalted butter: European-style butter has more fat and less water.
 The extra fat makes the sauce creamier.
 Regular unsalted butter is fine too, but the sauce may be thinner.

-Salt (just a pinch for pasta water): The cheese is salty, so use just a small pinch to season the noodles while they cook.
+½ tsp salt: The cheese is salty, so use just a small pinch to season the noodles while they cook.

 Pasta Water (reserved from boiling, about 1 to 2 cups): Use a smaller pot to make the water extra starchy.
 This starch makes the sauce creamy.
 Don’t throw the water away; you will need it to thin the sauce and help it come together.